This post is in partnership with Travel Mindset and Ski Canada

-The Train Wreck Trail south of Whistler Village makes for an interesting and fairly level walk, with the ultimate destination being a suspension bridge and an old accident site.
+The Train Wreck Trail south of Whistler Village makes for an excellent and fairly level walk.
+The ultimate destination being a suspension bridge and an old accident site.

 In 1956, a train travelling south from Lillooet derailed, spilling engines and twelve boxcars into a narrow passage.
-Seven of the boxcars were too damaged to salvage, and so they were dragged out of the way and left behind overlooking the Cheakamus River.
+Seven of the boxcars were too damaged to salvage.
+They were dragged out of the way and left behind atop Cheakamus River.

-Over the years, a suspension bridge to the site made access easier, and Train Wreck has become a favorite destination for graffiti artists, mountain bikers, and hikers.
+Over the years, a suspension bridge to the site made access easier.
+Train Wreck has become a favorite destination for graffiti artists, mountain bikers, and hikers.
 The box cars have all been covered in colorful graffiti, which makes the site an Instagram-friendly backdrop for memorable social media shares.

 Wander Through Subterranean Ice Caves

 The aqua blue ice chambers and caves underneath the Pemberton Ice Cap are part of the largest southern ice field in British Columbia.
 The ancient ice has formed into a maze of spectacular ice halls, frozen water sculptures and flows.
-Visitors with means can arrange a helicopter expedition to explore the ice caves and even book a dining experience set in the blue light of a private ice chamber.
+Visitors with means can arrange a helicopter expedition to explore the ice caves.
+You can also book a dining experience set in the blue light of a private ice chamber.
 Guided tours are available through select companies.

 The rush of moving 60-100 km/hour on a zip line is one of our family’s favorite things in any season.
 Whistler has two ziplining options available during the winter season.
 Tip: Bundle up in full winter gear including hats, gloves and goggles.
 It can get chilly when you’re zipping along at 100 km per hour.